Hopf monoids of ordered simplicial complexes: Open questions

 \section{Open questions}

 \begin{enumerate} \item Is there a closed formula for the Euler characteristic of a Scrope complex?
 For individual examples it can be calculated efficiently using Proposition~\ref{scrope-homotopy}, but for the purpose of simplifying antipode calculations it would be better to have a non-recursive combinatorial condition in terms of the intervals that define facets.
-What else can be said about Scrope complexes?
+Are they instances of the cell complexes described in \cite[\S7.7]{AM17} and \cite[\S12.9]{AM20} whose Euler characteristics compute antipode coefficients for Hopf monoids relative to a hyperplane arrangement?
+(The last question was suggested to the authors by an anonymous referee.)

-\item A \textit{character} on a Hopf monoid $\bH$ is essentially a multiplicative function: a collection of linear maps $\zeta:\bH[I]\to\Cc$ such that $\zeta(x\cdot y)=\zeta(x)\zeta(y)$; see~\cite[\S8]{AA} for details.
+\item A \textit{character} on a Hopf monoid $\bH$ is essentially a multiplicative function: a collection of linear maps $\zeta:\bH[I]\to\Cc$ such that $\zeta(x\cdot y)=\zeta(x)\zeta(y)$; see~\cite[\S2.1]{AA} for details.
 Ardila and Aguiar used character theory on $\GP$ and its submonoids for numerous applications, including formulas for multiplicative and compositional inverses of power series, polynomial invariants of Hopf monoids.
-What are the parallel results for $\OGP_+$ and its submonoids?
+What are the parallel results for $\OGP^+$ and its submonoids?